warrenbrasil/csharp-netcore/README.md

 The service implements `IHostedService` so **it is automatically started in ASP.NET Core**, however if you have your own console host, you manually have to call `StartAsync` and `StopAsync`.

-Note that .NET Core 2.1 will greatly simplify this setup by introducing a generic `HostBuilder` that works similar to the existing `WebHostBuilder` from ASP.NET Core.
+Note that .NET Core 2.1 greatly simplified this setup by introducing a generic `HostBuilder` that works similar to the existing `WebHostBuilder` from ASP.NET Core.
 Have a look at the `TrafficGenerator` sample for an example of a `HostBuilder` based console application.